AngleProtocol/angle-docs/transmuter/README.md

 ## 🔭 Introduction

 Transmuter is one of the main minting mechanisms for Angle stablecoins.

-It is conceived as a basket of different assets (ideally denominated in the stablecoin's base currency) which can all be used to mint or burn the stablecoin at oracle value.
+It is conceived as a basket of different assets which can all be used to mint or burn the stablecoin at oracle value.

-It comes with built-in and automated mechanisms to maintain the exposure to each asset in the reserves within reasonable bounds.
-This enables the system to properly segregate and diversify the risks between the assets in its backing, and guarantees at the same time that in case of black swan events the system does not end up over-exposed to the weakest assets of its reserves.
+It comes with automated mechanisms to maintain the exposure to each asset in the reserves within reasonable bounds.
+This enables the system to properly segregate and diversify the risks between the assets in its backing, and guarantees at the same time that in case of a black swan event the system does not end up over-exposed to the weakest assets of its reserves.

 Transmuter supports three main user actions: **Mint, Burn and Redeem**.
-The mint and burn actions rely on the idea that each asset in the reserves has a target price that is used to assess whether the asset is depegging, and some conservative measure must be taken or not.
+The mint and burn actions rely on the idea that each asset in the reserves has a target price used to assess whether the asset is depegging and some conservative measure must be taken or not.

 Practically speaking, the three operations work as follows:

-- **Mint:** Stablecoins can be minted at oracle value from any of the supported assets with adaptive fees provided that the deviation of the asset used with respect to its target price is reasonable
+- [**Mint:**](./mintBurn.md) Stablecoins can be minted at oracle value from any of the supported assets with adaptive fees provided that the deviation of the asset used with respect to its target price is reasonable.
-- **Burn:** Stablecoins can be burnt at oracle value for any of the assets in the backing with adaptive fees, provided that the deviation of all assets to their respective target price are reasonable.
+- [**Burn:**](./mintBurn.md) Stablecoins can be burnt at oracle value for any of the assets in the backing with adaptive fees, provided that the deviation of all assets respective to their target price are reasonable.
 The idea is to avoid capital outflows changing the exposures of the system in times of uncertainty.
-- **Redeem:** Stablecoins can be redeemed at any time against a proportional amount of each asset in the backing.
+- [**Redeem:**](./redeem.md) Stablecoins can be redeemed at any time against a proportional amount of each asset in the backing.
 Users should have a way to exit at any time, and so this feature is available in any conditions.

 While we go deeper in the following pages about the core principles behind the Transmuter system, this schema illustrates, in the case of agEUR, how the system's main functionalities work: